prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 ## Instructions

-Create a new macro-enabled workbook named **`netid`-simple-system.xlsm**, where `netid` is your university-issued net identifier (i.e. the first part of your university-issued email address).
+Create a new macro-enabled workbook named "`netid`-simple-system.xlsm", where `netid` is your university-issued net identifier (i.e. the first part of your university-issued email address).

 Rename the first sheet to "Prompt".
 Create new blank worksheets called "Interface" and "Data", respectively.